mandrasch/svelte-floating-ui-a11y-menu/README.md

 🚧 Work in progress 🚧

-Trying to build accessible dropdown menus / navigation bars with Svelte(Kit) and [Floating UI](https://floating-ui.com/).
-Floating UI takes care of positioning dropdowns.
+- Trying to build accessible dropdown menus / navigation bars with Svelte(Kit) and [Floating UI](https://floating-ui.com/).
+Floating UI takes care of positioning dropdowns / popovers.

-Based on https://w3c.github.io/aria-practices/examples/disclosure/disclosure-navigation.html.
+- Based on https://w3c.github.io/aria-practices/examples/disclosure/disclosure-navigation.html.
 Experimental, do not use this in production without serious a11y testing!

 Live demo: https://svelte-floating-ui-a11y-menu.vercel.app/